alkurbatov/dotfiles/man/emacs_keys.md

 M-/ - auto complete the entered word (repeat to cycle through suggestions).

+M-; - insert commentary at the end of current string.
+M-j - continue commentary on the next string.
+M-x kill-comment - removes a commentary line.

 ## Visual block
 C-SPC - start visual block selection.